atrac17/Integer_Video_Modes/ini/pre-cfg ini/README.md

 The default setting for this .ini file is vga_scaler=1.

 _<b>When utilizing Integer-Step Scaled video modes set Aspect Ratio: Full Screen in the MiSTer OSD.
-This is the proper way to utilize these custom video modes.</b>_
+This properly displays the provided custom video modes.</b>_

 _<b>For Nintendo Famicom / Nintendo Entertainment System set the following:</b>_